 (i) Problems in the private sector (ii) Problems in the public sector

 Private sector plays an important role in providing facilities to the tourists.
 It has hotels/guest-houses in all major tourist centers and it is natural that all these wish to earn maximum profit.
 Obviously, in such a service-based sector only profit-orientation cannot work and thus leads to numerous problems quite similar in nature as faced by the public sector units.

 Hereunder an effort is made to highlight on some of the problems that the private sector faces:

 Quality of Accommodation:

+1. It is commonly observed that barring in the five-star hotels, the regularity of air-conditioning and air-cooling facility in the hotels is by and large not up-to-mark.
+It was observed that even in a two-star hotel air-conditioning facility is irregular.
+This is, in fact, a common complaint against a majority of hotels.
 The question that arises here is that if this is the situation with the star class hotels in the state what better can be expected of the other class of hotels.

 2. Most of these hotels do not provide for hot and cold water beyond a certain time.
 This always gives a bad taste to tourists and keeps them away from such hotels.
+3.

 5. Hawkers are another source of embarrassment for foreign tourists.
 These hawkers mob tourists and try to sell junk to them.
 As the tourist realises this fraud he is permanently unhappy with the place and the people.